FAQ on Classes and Curricula

 How do I apply for a dual degree?

-Students wishing to apply for a dual degree with another School must wait until second semester of their freshman year.
-Contact the Research and Academic Services Office for more information.
+Students wishing to apply for a dual degree with another School must wait until the second semester of their freshman year.
+Contact the Office of Academic Services for more information.

 How do I apply for a minor?